madetech/handbook/ims/development/README.md

 This section contains the development practices and policies that relate to the IMS.

-The development practices and policies at Made Tech, are the responsibility of (TBD)
+The development practices and policies at Made Tech, are the responsibility of the Technology Team

-## Operations Team
+## Technology Team
- **Head of TBD:** ?
+ **Head of Technology/CTO:** Luke Morton

- **Secondary role:** ?
+ **Secondary role:** David Winter

 ## Application and Compliance

 ### Application
 Unless otherwise stated in the policy itself, all policies in this section apply to all Made Tech team members.
 This includes employees and contractors; full time and part time members.

 ### Compliance
-The IMS Management Team may confirm compliance with these policie through various methods, including but not limited to:
+The IMS Management Team or Technology Team may confirm compliance with these policie through various methods, including but not limited to:
  - Assessment of incident and event reports
  - Internal and external audits

 ### Exceptions
-Any exception to the policies in this section must be agreed to by the TBD Team and/or the IMS Management Team.
+Any exception to the policies in this section must be agreed to by the Technology Team and/or the IMS Management Team.

 ### Non-Compliance
 Any member of the Made Tech Team, employees and contractors, found to have violated any of these policies may be subject to disciplinary action.

 ## Feedback
 We empower all team members to provide constructive and meaningful feedback accross all company policies.
-If you have feedback on any of the policies in this section, you can provide it via opening a pull request or by speaking to a member of the TBD Team directly
+If you have feedback on any of the policies in this section, you can provide it via opening a pull request or by speaking to a member of the Technology Team directly

 ## Contents:
  - [Cryptographic Policy](cryptographic.md)